 SchBidMWhI = the total quantity of MWhs that is scheduled in the DAM in a particular hour and at a particular location as a result of the Customer’s Import Bid.

-IPDCS = the amount of credit support required, in $/MWh, for an Import Bid as described above, for the location associated with the Import Bid and for the IPD group that contains the hour to which the Import Bid applies.
+IPDCS = the amount of credit support required, in $/MWh, for an Import Bid as described above, for the location associated with the Import Bid (or location with like characteristics, if applicable) and for the IPD group that contains the hour to which the Import Bid applies.

 (3) Upon completion of the hour Bid in real-time for a DAM Import Bid until the net amount owed to the ISO is determined for settled External Transactions.